bsteen/bsteen.github.io/README.md

     * See the code I wrote for this paper and a presentation on it here: <https://github.com/bsteen/cloud-covert-channels>

 ## Other Published Paper Contributions
+* Hamzah Ahmed et al., "[Transitioning the worlds first 1Kx1K Infrared LED Scene Projector Systems from Research and Development (R&D) to Production Level](https://ieeexplore.ieee.org/document/9521400)" in *IEEE Research and Applications of Photonics in Defense Conference (RAPID)*, August 2021.
 * Hamzah Ahmed et al., "[Testing, Instrumentation, and Results to make the world’s first usable 1Kx1K Infrared LED Scene Projector Systems](https://ieeexplore.ieee.org/document/9195697)" in *IEEE Research and Applications of Photonics in Defense Conference (RAPID)*, August 2020.

 # Some of My Projects
 * A collection of simple but useful Bash scripts: <https://github.com/bsteen/simple-scripts>